ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

-# Start a validator with 1-command
+# Start A Validator With 1-Command

 This page will guide you to start your own Avalanche Validator through Avalanche-CLI with only 1 command!